-According to estimates by the International Labour Organization, 40.3 million people around the world are in a form of slavery, including 24.9 million in modern slavery and 15.4 million in forced marriage.
+According to estimates by the International Labour Organization, 40.3 million people around the world are in a form of modern slavery, including 24.9 million in forced labour.
 One in four victims of modern slavery are children.

 This is not merely of academic interest in the UK.
 The globalisation of the economy means that goods and services bought here may have a long and tangled supply chain encompassing multiple countries, including countries where bonded or forced labour is common.
 Modern slavery exists in the UK too and can involve UK citizens, as well as foreign nationals.